 What’s the difference between the Clemson Downs Property Owners Association (CDPOA) and the Clemson Area Retirement Center (CARC)?

 Organized in 1980, CDPOA consists of 138 townhomes and single-family homes.Clemson Downs is a community of active, involved homeowners rather than one of rental property investors.
 All homeowners are expected to occupy purchased homes themselves.
 Any property rented or leased rather than owner-occupied shall be governed by strict reporting requirements.
 Common property, including a gazebo for social events and a trail called Woodland Walk over a creek, are maintained by the Association.
-CDPOA is governed by an elected Board of Directors which maintains common properties, enforces covenants, approves exterior changes to homes, publishes an annual telephone directory and a quarterly newsletter, and arranges for regular social gatherings.
+CDPOA is governed by an elected Board of Directors which maintains common properties, enforces covenants, approves exterior changes to homes, publishes an annual telephone directory and a bimonthly newsletter, and arranges for regular social gatherings.
 Annual membership dues are collected in the spring, and homeowners have access to an optional group cable TV contract on favorable terms.

 CDPOA properties surround the Clemson Area Retirement Center (CARC), a separate but collaborating community, made up of an independent living apartment complex, assisted living facilities, a memory care unit, and a skilled nursing health care center.
 CDPOA members have access to CARC library and reading room facilities, a beauty shop, exercise and rehabilitation facilities, and meeting and dining facilities.
 CDPOA members can join the wellness (exercise) center for a fee.
 In addition, Movie Nights are open to all.
 Check out the activities available in this month’s CARC newsletter.

 Are there homes for sale at Clemson Downs?
 How do I get more information?